abarichello/bfheroesFesl/README.md

 ### Start

 ===WINDOWS===
-go to cmd/backend/main and do -> go build main.go
+go to root folder and  -> ```go build main.go```

+Note: You Must Set your GOPATH at Windows Environment

 LINUX
 ```bash
 make run```
 Which is alias to:
 ```bash
 go build -o main cmd/backend/main.go && sudo -H ./main`

-## Credits
+## Credits ##

-This repository is BASED ON `github.com/HeroesAwaken/GoFesl`.# All credits to MakaHost
+All The Idea/Project/Prototy Behind Bringing Back Battlefield Heroes was by #Synaxis Credits to #MakaHost For being able to translate the code from BF2BC-emulator to golang Credits to #Freeze-18, #Spencer and #mDawg From Revive Network.
+Credits to #piotr and #Temp